henningheyen/PredictingHospitalReadmission/README.md

 - The aim is to predict which patients will need hospital readmission.

-- This tutorial covers most steps in the ML pipeline
+- This tutorial covers most steps in the ML pipeline:

-1. Understanding the dataset
+- - 1.
+Understanding the dataset

 2. Data Assembling and Preprocessing